-- 9.1 The Local shall keep the Company informed of the names of individuals employed by the Company who are designated as Union Stewards. - 9.2 The Company shall allow access to their workplace(s) to Union representatives not employed by the Company for the purpose of conferring with management and employees.
-The Union agrees to give the Company advance notice of its intent to visit the workplace facility and Union representatives will comply with all Company safety policies during such visits. - 9.3 The Company shall provide the Union a channel on its Slack platform or any other similar platform the Company utilizes in the future. - 9.4 Union Stewards shall be granted time off with pay when attending grievance meetings with management during working hours.
-It is understood that other Steward activities will be conducted outside of working hours unless circumstances do not permit, in which case the Steward will make every effort to minimize the invasion of work time. - 9.5 If the needs of the business allow, in the sole determination of the Company, and the Union has given at least one (1) week of notice, bargaining unit employees shall be excused without pay to attend to the business of the Union.
-There shall be no effect on a bargaining unit employee's seniority or benefits as a result of their excused absence without pay under this provision.

-9.6 The Company will allow three bargaining unit members time off with pay to attend - 9.6 The Company will allow three bargaining unit members time off with pay to attend negotiations for a successor Agreement. - 9.7 The Company shall allow all unit employees one (1) hour off per quarter with pay to attend to union business.
+- 9.1 The Local shall keep the Employer informed of the names of individuals employed by the Employer who are designated as Union Stewards. - 9.2 Union Stewards shall be granted the time needed with pay when attending grievance meetings with management during working hours.
+It is understood that other Steward activities will be conducted outside of working hours unless circumstances do not permit, in which case the Steward will make every effort to minimize the invasion of work time. - 9.3 If the needs of the business allow, in the sole determination of the Employer, and the Union has given at least one (1) week of notice, bargaining unit employees shall be excused without pay to attend to the business of the Union. - 9.4 The Employer will allow three bargaining unit members time off with pay to attend negotiations for a successor Agreement. - 9.5 The Employer shall allow all unit employees one (1) hour off per quarter with pay to attend to union business.